roman-milk/roman-milk.github.io/wifes-journey.md

+===

- ****** A Wife's Submissive Journey ****** bydawn1958© Susan's chest heaved and her tits bounced up and down wildly.
+Susan's chest heaved and her tits bounced up and down wildly.
 Nadine's left hand cupped the underside of one of her boobs and sort of offered the luscious tit to an imaginary onlooker.
 The young woman's fingers squeezed the prized nipple as hard as she could and felt the surging blood gush through the swollen gem.
 The everlasting orgasm consumed Susan's emotions and rational thinking, as she felt helpless and overly submissive, which was what Nadine wanted.

  Sue was distraught and crushed after the mind-blowing climax.
 She didn't resist and wound up on the bed and in the comforting arms of the young woman who despite her diminutive stature was overpowering.
 Ten minutes, twenty minutes, or thirty minutes had transpired and already one memorable orgasm finished and another was on the horizon.
 Tender lips rained kisses all over her face, neck and arms and it was impossible to think straight.
 Sue lifted her head briefly, but then Nadine kissed her hard on the lips.